 Prof. Trancik's research centers on evaluating the environmental impacts and costs of energy technologies, and setting design targets to help accelerate the development of these technologies in the laboratory.
 This work involves assembling and analyzing expansive datasets, and developing new quantitative models and theory.
 Projects focus on electricity and transportation, with an emphasis on solar energy conversion and storage technologies.

 Trancik was a postdoctoral fellow at the Santa Fe Institute and a fellow at Columbia University’s Earth Institute.
 She earned a B.S. in materials science and engineering from Cornell University (1997), and a PhD in materials science from Oxford University (2002), where she studied as a Rhodes Scholar.
 She has also worked for the United Nations, and as an advisor to the private sector on investment in low-carbon energy technologies.
-She has published in journals such as the Proceedings of the National Academy of Sciences, Nano Letters, and Environmental Research Letters.
+She has published in journals such as Nature Climate Change, Nature, Proceedings of the National Academy of Sciences, Nano Letters, and Environmental Science and Technology.

 Article on Jessika Trancik’s graduate seminar Energy Systems and Climate Change Mitigation (ESD.124): “Seminar challenges with systems approach to climate change” – MITEI website – January 19, 2012, and on the MIT News site

 Interviewed about her research for SmartPlanet.com: “How a PopTech fellow is accelerating clean energy development” – SmartPlanet.com (a CBS website) – September 1, 2011

 Jessika Trancik, assistant professor of engineering systems, has been named a 2011 PopTech Science and Public Leadership Fellow.
 This fellowship is designed to address the need for scientists to be collaborative and socially engaged public communicators.
 Read MIT News item.